Matty-El/velo-route/README.md

 The key goals for developing the website are:

--   To provide users with an attractive interactive website that enables them to search for and find new cycling routes and find tips relating to cycling and cycling safety.
+-   To provide users with an attractive and intuitive interactive website that enables them to search for and find new cycling routes and find tips relating to cycling and cycling safety.
 -   To allow users to securely register with VeloRoute and set up a username and password.
 -   To allow returning users to log in to VeloRoute.
 -   To enable users to add their favourite cycling routes.
 -   To allow users to edit or delete their cycling routes.
--   To allow users to rate cycling routes that have been added to VeloRoute.
--   To allow admin users to edit cycling route categories and cycling tips.
+-   To allow admin users to edit cycling routes, cycling tips and categories.

 ### Scope